Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

-	   This is implemented in :ward which is entered from :ps depending on both current type and the first character of the upcoming command - as '>' indicates either a generative DO or a generated occurrence
+	   This is implemented in :ward which is entered from :ps depending on both current type and the first character of the upcoming command - '>' indicating either a generative DO or a generated occurrence

 	   Note that, in case of no-compliance, the user must be informed